 - 1. High school diploma, GED, or equivalent from an accredited institution.
-High school diplomas from foreign schools need to be evaluated by a Foreign Credential evaluator.
+High school diplomas from foreign schools need to be evaluated by a Foreign Credential evaluator that is a member of a recognized association (NACES, AICE, NAFSA, AEA, AACRAO).
 For Admission Requirements to be met, the evaluation results must be the equivalent of graduating from an accredited high school in the United States. - 2.
 Complete an interview with an FNU admissions representative. - 3.
 Submit a completed and signed Enrollment Application. - 4.
 Make a commitment to abide by the directives and regulations as established by the Board of Governors. - 5.
 International students on an I-20 Visa will demonstrate fluency in an English Entrance Exam.
 Otherwise, the student will have to acquire an adequate level of proficiency. - 6.
 Take a diagnostic test. - 7.
-Specific programs such as Education, Ultrasound, Radiology Technology, and Respiratory Therapy programs have specific other requirements that must be met before admission to the program.
-RET, RT, and DMS Must complete steps 1-6, take the TEAS and complete a career aptitude interview.
+Specific programs such as Nursing, Physical Therapy Assistant, Education, Ultrasound, Radiology Technology, and Respiratory Therapy programs have specific other requirements that must be met before admission to the program. - RET, RT, and DMS Must complete steps 1-6, take the TEAS and complete a career aptitude interview.
 The nursing programs must complete steps 1-6, take the Kaplan exam and complete a career aptitude interview.